 Cabo Wabo Cantina

-Cabo Wabo has great Mexican food, a superb tequila collection and a large outdoor patio overlooking the Strip at the Miracle Mile Shops.
-The restaurant is traditionally a busy spot for Cinco de Mayo and throws a fiesta all weekend long from Thursday to Sunday, so ask about the latest holiday specials.
+Cabo Wabo has great Mexican food, a superb tequila collection, and a large outdoor patio overlooking the Strip at the Miracle Mile Shops.
+The restaurant is traditionally a busy spot for Cinco de Mayo and throws a fiesta all weekend long, so be sure to ask about the latest holiday specials.
 Of course, there will be plenty of Cabo Wabo tequila (made famous by Sammy Hagar), whether served straight as a shot or part of a Mexican-inspired cocktail.

 Chayo